Night Without Stars: Plot

 The film begins in the spring of 1947 on the south coast of France on the French Riviera.

-English lawyer Giles Gordon (David Farrar) has been partially blinded during service in World War II, and fears his eyesight is worsening.
+English lawyer Giles Gordon has been partially blinded during service in World War II, and fears his eyesight is worsening.

-After he stumbles in a shoe shop, the shop assistant Alix Delaisse (Nadia Gray) recognises him later in the day and joins him at a cafe.
+After he stumbles in a shoe shop, the shop assistant Alix Delaisse recognises him later in the day and joins him at a cafe.
 She explains she is the widow of a French Resistance fighter hanged in Nice.
-Restaurateur Pierre Chava (Gérard Landry) approaches Giles and warns him off with the claim that Alix is already promised to him.
+Restaurateur Pierre Chava approaches Giles and warns him off with the claim that Alix is already promised to him.
 He tells Giles that Alix is involved with black marketers, blackmailers and murderers from the war years and demands that Giles forget her and return to England.

 Giles and Alix spend more and more time together.
 After a day of water sports in Monaco, he mistakenly enters a room of Alix's black market contacts.
 She tells him to go home to England.

 Pierre also pressures him to leave.
 He goes to Pierre's flat and finds a dead body which, due to his poor eyesight, he presumes to be Pierre, but he is persuaded by a marketeer that it was not Pierre.

 Giles goes back to England and goes to his doctor who says he can restore his sight.
 He has an operation and is shown a press cutting saying that Pierre has been killed in a car crash, but his body is unrecognisable.

 Giles returns to France and wears dark glasses to disguise his restored sight.
 He tracks down Alix and reveals that he can now see.
 Armand invites him to dinner with Alix and explains the whole situation: Pierre had betrayed the Resistance group to the Nazis, bringing the death of Alix's husband, and they had sought revenge.
 Malinay (Alix's brother) had killed Pierre in his flat.
 He later returned to collect the body and stage an accidental death.

 The marketeers decide Giles knows too much and try to stage another death, pushing him over a cliff in a car.
 They fail to see him fall out on the way down and presume he is killed when the car explodes at the bottom.
 Giles struggles to ascend the steep cliff back to the road.
 He returns to confront Malinay and declare his love for Alix.